liquity/dev/README.md

 For more details please see the original proposal EIP-2612: https://eips.ethereum.org/EIPS/eip-2612

-## Supplying Hints to trove operations
+## Supplying Hints to Trove operations

 Troves in Liquity are recorded in a sorted doubly linked list, sorted by their ICR, from high to low.

-All trove operations that change the collateral ratio need to either insert or reinsert the trove to the `SortedTroves` list.
+All Trove operations that change the collateral ratio need to either insert or reinsert the Trove to the `SortedTroves` list.
 To reduce the computational complexity (and gas cost) of the insertion to the linked list, a ‘hint’ may be provided.

-A hint is the address of a trove with a position in the sorted list close to the correct insert position.
+A hint is the address of a Trove with a position in the sorted list close to the correct insert position.

-All trove operations take a ‘hint’ argument.
+All Trove operations take a ‘hint’ argument.
 The better the ‘hint’ is, the shorter the list traversal, and the cheaper the gas cost of the function call.

-The `HintHelpers::getApproxHint(...)` function can be used to generate a useful hint, which can then be passed as an argument to the desired trove operation or to `SortedTroves::findInsertPosition(...)` to get an exact hint.
+The `HintHelpers::getApproxHint(...)` function can be used to generate a useful hint, which can then be passed as an argument to the desired Trove operation or to `SortedTroves::findInsertPosition(...)` to get an exact hint.

-`getApproxHint(uint _CR, uint _numTrials, uint _inputRandomSeed)` randomly selects `numTrials` amount of troves, and returns the one with the closest position in the list to where a trove with a nominal collateral ratio of `_CR` should be inserted.
+`getApproxHint(uint _CR, uint _numTrials, uint _inputRandomSeed)` randomly selects `numTrials` amount of Troves, and returns the one with the closest position in the list to where a Trove with a nominal collateral ratio of `_CR` should be inserted.
 It can be shown mathematically that for `numTrials = k * sqrt(n)`, the function's gas cost is with very high probability worst case `O(sqrt(n)) if k >= 10`.
 For scalability reasons (Infura is able to serve up to ~4900 trials), the function also takes a random seed `_inputRandomSeed` to make sure that calls with different seeds may lead to a different results, allowing for better approximations through multiple consecutive runs.

 **Trove operation without a hint**

-1. User performs trove operation in their browser
+1. User performs Trove operation in their browser
-2. Call the trove operation with `_hint = userAddress`
+2. Call the Trove operation with `_hint = userAddress`

 Gas cost will be worst case `O(n)`, where n is the size of the `SortedTroves` list.

 **Trove operation with hint**

-1. User performs trove operation in their browser
+1. User performs Trove operation in their browser
 2. The front end computes a new collateral ratio locally, based on the change in collateral and/or debt.
 3. Call `HintHelpers::getApproxHint(...)`, passing it the computed nominal collateral ratio.
 Returns an address close to the correct insert position
 4. Call `SortedTroves::findInsertPosition(uint256 _NICR, address _prevId, address _nextId)`, passing it the approximate hint via both `_prevId` and `_nextId` and the new nominal collateral ratio via `_NICR`.
-5. Pass the exact position as an argument to the trove operation function call.
+5. Pass the exact position as an argument to the Trove operation function call.
 (Note that the hint may become slightly inexact due to pending transactions that are processed first, though this is gracefully handled by the system.)

 Gas cost of steps 2-4 will be free, and step 5 will be `O(1)`.

-Hints allow cheaper trove operations for the user, at the expense of a slightly longer time to completion, due to the need to await the result of the two read calls in steps 1 and 2 - which may be sent as JSON-RPC requests to Infura, unless the front end operator is running a full Ethereum node.
+Hints allow cheaper Trove operations for the user, at the expense of a slightly longer time to completion, due to the need to await the result of the two read calls in steps 1 and 2 - which may be sent as JSON-RPC requests to Infura, unless the front end operator is running a full Ethereum node.

-Each BorrowerOperations function that reinserts a trove takes a single hint, as does `StabilityPool::withdrawFromSPtoTrove(...)`.
+Each BorrowerOperations function that reinserts a Trove takes a single hint, as does `StabilityPool::withdrawFromSPtoTrove(...)`.

 ### Hints for `redeemCollateral`

 `TroveManager::redeemCollateral` as a special case requires three hints:
-- `_firstRedemptionHint` hints at the position of the first trove that will be redeemed from,
+- `_firstRedemptionHint` hints at the position of the first Trove that will be redeemed from,
-- `_partialRedemptionHint` hints at the position where the last redeemed trove should be reinserted, if it's partially redeemed,
+- `_partialRedemptionHint` hints at the position where the last redeemed Trove should be reinserted, if it's partially redeemed,
 - `_partialRedemptionHintNICR` ensures that the transaction won't run out of gas if `_partialRedemptionHint` is no longer valid.

 **TODO: To be reviewed and updated once https://github.com/liquity/dev/issues/106 is fixed**

-`redeemCollateral` will only redeem from troves that have an ICR >= MCR.
-In other words, if there are troves at the bottom of the SortedTroves list that are below the minimum collateral ratio (which can happen after an ETH:USD price drop), they will be skipped.
-To make this more gas-efficient, the position of the first redeemable trove should be passed as `_firstRedemptionHint`.
+`redeemCollateral` will only redeem from Troves that have an ICR >= MCR.
+In other words, if there are Troves at the bottom of the SortedTroves list that are below the minimum collateral ratio (which can happen after an ETH:USD price drop), they will be skipped.
+To make this more gas-efficient, the position of the first redeemable Trove should be passed as `_firstRedemptionHint`.

-All troves that are fully redeemed from in a redemption sequence are left with zero debt, and are reinserted at the top of the SortedTroves list.
+All Troves that are fully redeemed from in a redemption sequence are left with zero debt, and are reinserted at the top of the SortedTroves list.

-It’s likely that the last trove in the redemption sequence would be partially redeemed from - i.e. only some of its debt cancelled with LUSD.
+It’s likely that the last Trove in the redemption sequence would be partially redeemed from - i.e. only some of its debt cancelled with LUSD.
 In this case, it should be reinserted somewhere between top and bottom of the list.
 The `_partialRedemptionHint` passed to `redeemCollateral` gives the expected reinsert position.

-However, if between the off-chain hint computation and on-chain execution a different transaction changes the state of a trove that would otherwise be hit by the redemption sequence, then the off-chain hint computation could end up totally inaccurate.
+However, if between the off-chain hint computation and on-chain execution a different transaction changes the state of a Trove that would otherwise be hit by the redemption sequence, then the off-chain hint computation could end up totally inaccurate.
 This could lead to the whole redemption sequence reverting due to out-of-gas error.

-To mitigate this, another hint needs to be provided: `_partialRedemptionHintNICR`, the expected nominal ICR of the final partially-redeemed-from trove.
-The on-chain redemption function checks whether, after redemption, the nominal ICR of this trove would equal the nominal ICR hint.
+To mitigate this, another hint needs to be provided: `_partialRedemptionHintNICR`, the expected nominal ICR of the final partially-redeemed-from Trove.
+The on-chain redemption function checks whether, after redemption, the nominal ICR of this Trove would equal the nominal ICR hint.

 If not, the redemption sequence doesn’t perform the final partial redemption, and terminates early.
 This ensures that the transaction doesn’t revert, and most of the requested LUSD redemption can be fulfilled.

 ## Gas compensation

-In Liquity, we want to maximize liquidation throughput, and ensure that undercollateralized troves are liquidated promptly by “liquidators” - agents who may also hold Stability Pool deposits, and who expect to profit from liquidations.
+In Liquity, we want to maximize liquidation throughput, and ensure that undercollateralized Troves are liquidated promptly by “liquidators” - agents who may also hold Stability Pool deposits, and who expect to profit from liquidations.

 However, gas costs in Ethereum are substantial.
-If the gas costs of our public liquidation functions are too high, this may discourage liquidators from calling them, and leave the system holding too many undercollateralized troves for too long.
+If the gas costs of our public liquidation functions are too high, this may discourage liquidators from calling them, and leave the system holding too many undercollateralized Troves for too long.

 The protocol thus directly compensates liquidators for their gas costs, to incentivize prompt liquidations in both normal and extreme periods of high gas prices.
 Liquidators should be confident that they will at least break even by making liquidation transactions.

 Gas compensation is paid in a mix of LUSD and ETH.
-While the ETH is taken from the liquidated trove, the LUSD is provided by the borrower.
+While the ETH is taken from the liquidated Trove, the LUSD is provided by the borrower.
 When a borrower first issues debt, some LUSD is reserved for gas compensation.
 A liquidation transaction thus draws ETH from the trove(s) it liquidates, and sends the both the reserved LUSD and the compensation in ETH to the caller, and liquidates the remainder.

-When a liquidation transaction liquidates multiple troves, each trove contributes LUSD and ETH towards the total compensation for the transaction.
+When a liquidation transaction liquidates multiple Troves, each Trove contributes LUSD and ETH towards the total compensation for the transaction.

-Gas compensation per liquidated trove is given by the formula:
+Gas compensation per liquidated Trove is given by the formula:

 Gas compensation = `10 LUSD + 0.5% of trove’s collateral (ETH)`

 The intentions behind this formula are:
-- To ensure that smaller troves are liquidated promptly in normal times, at least
+- To ensure that smaller Troves are liquidated promptly in normal times, at least
-- To ensure that larger troves are liquidated promptly even in extreme high gas price periods.
-The larger the trove, the stronger the incentive to liquidate it.
+- To ensure that larger Troves are liquidated promptly even in extreme high gas price periods.
+The larger the Trove, the stronger the incentive to liquidate it.

 ### Gas compensation schedule

-When a borrower opens a trove, an additional 10 LUSD debt is issued, and 10 LUSD is minted and sent to a dedicated contract (`GasPool`) for gas compensation - the "gas pool".
+When a borrower opens a Trove, an additional 10 LUSD debt is issued, and 10 LUSD is minted and sent to a dedicated contract (`GasPool`) for gas compensation - the "gas pool".

-When a borrower closes their active trove, this gas compensation is refunded: 10 LUSD is burned from the gas pool's balance, and the corresponding 10 LUSD debt on the trove is cancelled.
+When a borrower closes their active Trove, this gas compensation is refunded: 10 LUSD is burned from the gas pool's balance, and the corresponding 10 LUSD debt on the Trove is cancelled.

-The purpose of the 10 LUSD debt is to provide a minimum level of gas compensation, regardless of the trove's collateral size or the current ETH price.
+The purpose of the 10 LUSD debt is to provide a minimum level of gas compensation, regardless of the Trove's collateral size or the current ETH price.

 ### Liquidation

-When a trove is liquidated, 0.5% of its collateral is sent to the liquidator, along with the 10 LUSD reserved for gas compensation.
-Thus, a liquidator always receives `{10 LUSD + 0.5% collateral}` per trove that they liquidate.
-The collateral remainder of the trove is then either offset, redistributed or a combination of both, depending on the amount of LUSD in the Stability Pool.
+When a Trove is liquidated, 0.5% of its collateral is sent to the liquidator, along with the 10 LUSD reserved for gas compensation.
+Thus, a liquidator always receives `{10 LUSD + 0.5% collateral}` per Trove that they liquidate.
+The collateral remainder of the Trove is then either offset, redistributed or a combination of both, depending on the amount of LUSD in the Stability Pool.

 ### Gas compensation and redemptions

-When a trove is redeemed from, the redemption is made only against (debt - 10), not the entire debt.
+When a Trove is redeemed from, the redemption is made only against (debt - 10), not the entire debt.

-But if the redemption causes an amount (debt - 10) to be cancelled, the trove is then closed: the 10 LUSD gas compensation is cancelled with its remaining 10 debt.
+But if the redemption causes an amount (debt - 10) to be cancelled, the Trove is then closed: the 10 LUSD gas compensation is cancelled with its remaining 10 debt.
 That is, the gas compensation is burned from the gas pool, and the 10 debt is zero’d.
-The ETH collateral surplus from the trove remains in the system, to be later claimed by its owner.
+The ETH collateral surplus from the Trove remains in the system, to be later claimed by its owner.

 ## Gas compensation Functionality